top of page

 The region’s proximity to the sea has meant that the people have always lived with and from the sea.
 With over 250 islands, Stavanger has everything a large modern city can offer, while visitors can also experience everything from the idyllic archipelago to the brute force of the North Sea.
 Most of the islands are linked to the mainland via bridges, but some islands can only be reached by boat.

-One of the real gems of the archipelago can be found where Norway’s first King; Harald Hairfair established his royal seat.
+Utstein monastery One of the real gems of the archipelago can be found where Norway’s first King; Harald Hairfair established his royal seat.
 Today, it is home to Norway’s only preserved medieval monastery.
 The monastery is situated in beautiful surroundings on Mosterøy, a 30-minute drive from Stavanger city centre.
 The monastery was built in 1260, but some parts of the building may be older, and originate from earlier royal estates.
 The church at the monastery is the only one of its kind in Norway, with the tower placed midway between the chancel and the main body of the church.
 Today, the monastery is run as a museum, conference centre, function room and concert venue.
-Utstein monastery is a historical gem that should be experienced.

 The cultural landscape of the islands